 Neverthless the modern eye sees Mr & Mrs Andrews as perhaps the archetypal English landscape painting but you might be surprised to know that’s a very recent judgement.
 The painting remained family hands, largly unknown, until 1927 when George Andrews lent it to Gainsborough’s Bicentenary exhibition at Ipswich.
 That started a journey in the public imagination and over the next 25 years Mr & Mrs Andrews appeared regularly in exhibitions, until in 1953 they hit the big time as one of just 4 British paintings sent to an exhibition in Paris to mark the queen’s coronation.

 The family finally decided to sell it in 1960 and it was bought by the National Gallery for £130,000.
-It is now one of the galleries most popular pictures, but I wonder how many people look beyond the obvious?
+It is now one of their most popular pictures, but I wonder how many people look beyond the obvious?